-This portion of your income is generally taxed at just 15%, which can be less than your normal marginal tax rate – helping you save money for your retirement.
+This portion of your income is generally taxed at just 15 per cent, which can be less than your normal marginal tax rate – helping you save money for your retirement.

 It’s important to keep in mind that there are caps on the amount you can contribute to your super.
-In the 2016 Federal Budget, the government proposed a number of changes to contributions caps including:
+Following changes made in the 2016 Federal Budget, these include: